shreyash00007/Flowerstore/README.md

 # Flowerstore

-It is web page for a Flowerstore with responsive layout
+It is a Website for a Flowerstore, made using HTML & CSS

 <!--link-->